leonvanbokhorst/pytorch-pixel-art-course/PROGRESS.md

 - **Tensor Arithmetic**: Excellent understanding of element-wise operations and their applications
 - **Glow Effects**: Strong grasp of mathematical operations for visual effects
 - **Value Normalization**: Clear understanding of working with different value ranges (0-1, 0-255)
+- **Broadcasting**: Strong understanding of tensor shape compatibility and domain-specific applications
+- **RGB Manipulation**: Excellent grasp of channel-wise operations and pattern creation

 ### Learning Style Observations